ubirch/ubirch-sketches/README.md

 ## ubirch #1

 This is the board.
-In comparison to an original Arduino Uno with the FONA shield.
+In comparison to a test board with (similar to Arduino Uno) with the FONA shield.

 ![ubirch #1](docs/ubirch%231.jpg?raw=true)